 Civilians and contractors who worked for the consulate in Herat were among the victims, U.S. Ambassador James Blair Cunningham said.

 “We are deeply saddened by this senseless loss of life, and our prayers go out to the victims and their families,” he added.
 In a statement posted on Facebook by NATO, Cunningham confirmed that "many Afghan civilians" had been killed.

 No Americans had died in the attack, officials said.

-Afghan security forces take cover during an attack on the U.S. Consulate in Herat on Friday.
+Afghanistan security forces take their position during an attack on the U.S. consulate in Herat on Sept.
+13.